nurSamcea/leisure_its/ppt.md

 - Control Center: responsible for continuously monitoring the bus fleet, making real-time adjustments to schedules, and responding swiftly to any incidents or delays.
 - Developers: responsible for designing and maintaining the ticketing system, reservation platform (both the mobile app and website), and real-time bus tracking features.
 They also handle the integration of the onboard communication system with the control center, ensuring seamless GPS tracking, 4G payments, and real-time updates.
 - Bus drivers
-- GPS, telecommunications and radio communication providers: responsible for ensuring location tracking, 4G coverage, and secure radio communication between the bus drivers and the control center.
+- GPS, telecommunications, technology and radio communication providers: responsible for ensuring location tracking, 4G coverage, presence sensor, speaker and secure radio communication between the bus drivers and the control center.
 - providers of air conditioning system.
 - Payment processing companies ensuring seamless transactions on the bus and online.
 - Bus Maintenance and Cleaning Company, including fuel refueling.